Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

     other software in a module is not fully exploited on LUMI as the output of some module commands becomes very long and ways to disabling that output do not work properly in the current version of Lmod on LUMI.
-This is due to two bugs, one of which is present even in newer versions of Lmod as of November 2021.
+This is due to two bugs in the version of Lmod that HPE Cray uses, one of which has only been solved in very recent (early 2022) versions.

 ### module spider